francescopapaleo/francescopapaleo/README.md

 -> Adding the GCN model to the SDK.

 ### IDMT SMT Audio Effects
-A dataset of 55041 guitar and bass sounds with 11 different effects.
+A dataset of 55041 guitar and bass sounds with 11 different effects made by the Fraunhofer Institute for Digital Media Technology IDMT.

 - [Dataset Loader](https://github.com/mir-dataset-loaders/mirdata/blob/master/mirdata/datasets/idmt_smt_audio_effects.py) for [Mirdata](https://github.com/mir-dataset-loaders/mirdata/blob/master/): Python library for working with Music Information Retrieval datasets